BenjaminPlanterose/UMtools/README.md

 ```

-Back to R, we firstly load illuminaio (a dependancy of minfi that is automatically downloaded with it):
+We then load illuminaio:

 ```r
 library(illuminaio)
 ```

-To peak into an IDAT file, in this case of the green channel of random sample, we can ran:
+To peak into an IDAT file, in this case of the green channel of random sample, we ran:

 ```r
 setwd("/media/ben/DATA/Ben/1_evCpGs/data/aging_children/GSE104812_RAW/")